Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_installation.md

     * authenticated user: [check] (make your own decision here whom to allow to see the submissions)
   * Click "Save".
 * Click "Save blocks".

 ***

-**5. Configuring Drupal accounts for the Islandora Webform module**

-* The IW module and IW Ingest module automatically set some user permissions, but an administrator should verify that they meet local needs.
-* If a link to your webform is to be seen by only authenticated users, an administrator should set permissions to restrict webform access to authenticated users only and create a Drupal account for those users and have them notified that they now have an account.
-  * Username:  [username of individual user]
-  * E-mail: [email address of the user]
-  * Password: [any_dummy_password] (user can change this upon first use)
-  * Status: Active (set to “Inactive” to prevent logging in)
-  * Roles: webform submitter (has “authorized” user permissions)

-***